Oatcake: Scotland

 The texture may vary from rough to fine depending on how the oats are ground.
 Oatcakes may be slightly chewy or hard, depending on the water content and for how long they are cooked.
 Oatcakes were traditionally eaten with every meal as a major source of carbohydrate in the diet.
 From the 19th century onward, they were commonly served to accompany soups, meat, and fish dishes.
 Today, they are sometimes eaten as an alternative to bread or toast at breakfast.

-Nowadays, many brands of oatcakes are commercially available, such as Nairn's, Stockan's, Paterson's, and Walkers.
+Nowadays, many brands of oatcakes are commercially available, such as Nairn's, Stockan's, Paterson's, and Walker's.
 Apart from those larger commercial manufacturers of oatcakes, there are many local bakers providing variations on the basic recipe.